Last Modified Date: 02 Mar 2021

 Re-provisioning in a Virtual Persistent Environment

-Before re-provisioning a Citrix server, make sure to deactivate Tableau Desktop.
+Before re-provisioning a Citrix server, make sure to deactivate the Tableau Desktop product key.
 For more information about deactivating Tableau Desktop, see the Move or Deactivate Tableau Desktop article.
 After re-provisioning the Citrix server, you must activate and register Tableau Desktop again.

 2. Virtual Environment in Tableau 10.5 and later

-Starting with Tableau Desktop 10.5, virtual desktop support is an “opt-in” feature that gives you the ability to optimize your installations of Tableau for non-persistent virtual desktops or for computers that are regularly reimaged.
+Starting with Tableau Desktop 10.5 and Prep 2018.2.1, Virtual Desktop Support is a feature that gives you the ability to optimize your installations of Tableau for non-persistent virtual desktops or for computers that are regularly reimaged.
 For information on how to set up and configure Virtual Desktop Support, see Configure Virtual Desktop Support.

 Prior to Tableau 10.5, if the Tableau Desktop license key does not get deactivated before re-provisioning the Citrix server, you might see a "max extra activations" error.
 For more information, see Error "max extra activations exceeded".

-With Tableau 10.5 using the new Virtual Desktop option, there will be no need to deactivate license keys.
+Starting with Tableau 10.5, using the new Virtual Desktop option, there will be no need to deactivate license keys.
 In addition, each user will activate their own key where previously, one key was activated across all servers in a Citrix farm.
-For more information, see Citrix Tableau Desktop at Tableau Community.
+For more information, see Citrix Tableau Desktop at Tableau Community Forums.